Use Ebola survivors' blood - WHO

 The blood of patients who recover from Ebola should be used to treat others, the World Health Organization has announced.

 West Africa is facing the largest Ebola outbreak in history and more than 2,000 people have died.
+A global group of experts have been meeting to assess the experimental therapies that could contain Ebola.

 The WHO also announced that Ebola vaccines could be used on the frontline by November.